Riverboat Coffee House

 The Riverboat Coffee House was a Canadian coffeehouse located at 134 Yorkville Avenue in the Yorkville neighbourhood of Toronto, Ontario, Canada.
 It was a key venue for folk rock music and singer songwriter music made famous for featuring high-profile acts, and is considered to be "the best-known coffee house in Canada."
 It opened in October 1964 and closed on June 25, 1978.

 History

 The Riverboat was owned by Bernie & Patricia (a.k.a.
 Sola, a well-known artist) Fiedler.
 Located in a basement, its decor was modelled after the interior of a boat, featuring port hole windows and intimate booths.
 Legend has it that American protest singer Phil Ochs wrote one of his best-known songs, "Changes", on the back porch.

 Notable performers

-Numerous Canadian artists, including Lenny Breau, Joni Mitchell, Neil Young, Ian & Sylvia, Gordon Lightfoot, Bruce Cockburn and Murray McLauchlan, played the Riverboat.
+Numerous Canadian artists, including Lenny Breau, Joni Mitchell, Neil Young, Ian & Sylvia, Gordon Lightfoot, Bruce Cockburn, Murray McLauchlan and Billie Hughes, played the Riverboat.
 A frequent stop on the touring circuit, many American artists, such as John Lee Hooker, James Taylor, Tim Hardin, Simon and Garfunkel, and Phil Ochs, also appeared there.